PnS2018/pns2018.github.com/session_02.md

 We can control whether a model is more likely to overfit or underfit by altering its _capacity_.
 Informally, a model's capacity is its ability to fit a wide variety of functions.
 Ideally, we want to find a model that has the right capacity where the model generates the smallest gap between the training error and the testing error.

+Normally, Deep Learning models have large capacity.
+These models almost always overfit the dataset given enough training time.
+Strangely, these models also exhibit strong generalization over testing dataset with the help of different training techniques.
+One straightforward technique is _Early Stopping_.
+The Early Stopping technique stops the training when the model starts to overfit.

 ## No Free Lunch Theorem and Curse of Dimensionality

 ### No Free Lunch Theorem